joojoo47/dispatch-pipeline/RETOOL_CONNECTION_INFO.md

 ## ✅ Database Setup Complete!

-Your PostgreSQL database is now running and ready for Retool.
+Your PostgreSQL database is now running on Neon and ready for Retool.

 ---